syedahmedkhaderi/microsco-pilot/README.md

 The system uses the **DTMicroscope** library to simulate the physical interaction of the AFM tip with the sample surface, ensuring that the tracking errors (blurring at high speeds) are physically accurate.

 ## Validation & Limitations

-**Current Status:**
-- ✅ Validated against physics-based simulation (DTMicroscope + drift model)
-- ✅ Trained on 80 regions from 16 real PZT AFM files
-- ✅ Demonstrates automatic adaptation to surface complexity

-**Limitations:**
-- ⚠️ Validation is simulation-only (not real AFM experiments)
-- ⚠️ Thermal drift model is simplified (needs experimental calibration)
-- ⚠️ Tested only on PZT material (generalization unknown)
-- ⚠️ No comparison to existing adaptive scanning methods

-**Next Steps:**
-- Partner with AFM lab for real-world validation
-- Test generalization across material types (graphene, polymers, bio)
-- Benchmark against published adaptive methods
-- Calibrate drift model from actual AFM stability data
+To date, the system has been validated against a custom physics-based simulation (based on DTMicroscope with an added thermal drift model) and trained on 80 regions extracted from 16 real PZT AFM datasets.
+The results successfully demonstrate automatic adaptation to surface complexity, with the ML model consistently optimizing scan parameters to balance speed and quality throughout the benchmark.

+However, it is important to note that this validation is currently simulation-only and has not yet been deployed on a physical AFM instrument.
+The thermal drift model used is a simplified proxy for real-world environmental instability, and the system has currently only been tested on PZT materials, so generalization to other sample types (e.g., bio-samples or polymers) remains unproven.
+Future work will focus on partnering with an AFM facility for experimental validation and calibrating the drift models against real instrument stability data.